 Every year thousands of bread crates disappear as result of the poor management and extended use value of bread crate.
 Part of addressing the problem was having a workshop with various stakeholder who interact with the bread crates.
 The workshop followed an operational design thinking methodology.
 In this case, behavioral insights research was done before the workshop to inspire ideas and solutions.

 The Box Method Kit was a project I worked on at Aalto University in Finland.
-The project was focus on design strategy and entrepreneurial skills.
+The project was focussed on design strategy and entrepreneurial skills.
 The process involved identifying opportunities, user research developing a business model with a desirable value proposition and testing this with the users.

 How might we empower employees with the tools and activities that allow to be more creative, in a world where their day-to-day jobs foster limited creativity?